patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/masthead/masthead.md

 section: components
 ---

-The **masthead** contains global properties such as logotype, navigation and settings in an organized fashion and it is accessible from all parts of the application.
+A **masthead** contains global properties such as logotype, navigation and settings in an organized fashion and it is accessible from all parts of the application.
 All pages should share a common masthead.

 <img src="./img/masthead.png" alt="masthead" width="832"/>